softwareconstruction240/softwareconstruction/instruction/lambdas/lambdas.md

 The Java programming language originally required everything to be defined within the scope of a class.
 That meant that defining a simple utility, or one off function, outside of a class was not allowed.
 This becomes problematic when you wanted to write small one line functions that do things like handle a mouse click event, or run a simple concurrent task.
 By forcing all functions to be defined in a class, Java effectively forced developers to new class, in a new file, for each single line function they wanted to implement.
 You can image hundreds or even thousands of these little files cluttering up a large sized application.

-Consider the following `Speaker` interface.
+Consider the following `Speaker` interface,

 ```java
 interface Speaker {